 Rare Disease International (RDI) is a global alliance of rare disease patient organizations designed to be an international voice for the rare disease community.
 One of its key initiatives is to include rare diseases in the Universal Health Coverage being developed by the United Nations (UN) for the year 2030.

 The U.S. Food and Drug Administration (FDA) has granted Fast Track designation to a novel one-time AAV9 gene therapy for CLN1 disease.

-Heather A. Lau, MD, Director, Lysosomal Storage Disease Program at NYU Langone in New York City provides an overview of Mucopolysaccharidosis type IV and VI (MPS IV and VI).
-Mucopolysaccharidosis type IV is also known as Morquio syndrome, is a progressive condition that mainly affects the skeleton.
+Heather A. Lau, MD, Assistant Professor, Department of Neurology; Associate Director, Division of Neurogenetics; Director, Lysosomal Storage Disease Program at NYU Langone Health provides an overview of Mucopolysaccharidosis type IV (MPS IV) or Morquio disease.